Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Pattern Formation Model: TDGL equation

-where $\mu\left(\bm{r}\right)$ is a random variable that follows a normal distribution with mean 0 and variance $\sigma^2$, and $\lambda\left(\bm{r}\right)$ represents the spatial heterogeneity of the magnetic material due to defects in the crystal structure or the presence of impurities.
-The strength of the magnetic anisotropy is controlled by $\alpha$. $H_\mathrm{J}(\phi(\bm{r}))$ is the exchange interaction energy that provides the force that causes the adjacent magnetic moments $\phi\left(\bm{r}\right)$ to take the same value.
-It is defined as
+where $H(\phi(\bm{r}))$ is a model of the energy function of the system, random variable $\lambda\left(\bm{r}\right) \sim 1 + \frac{N(0, \nu^2)}{4}$ represents the spatial heterogeneity of the magnetic material due to defects in the crystal structure or the presence of impurities, and $r_0$ is the cutoff length set to $r_0=\frac{2}{\pi}$.
+The strength of the magnetic anisotropy is controlled by $\alpha$, the exchange interaction energy is $\beta$, and the dipole interaction energy is $\gamma$.
+The external magnetic field $h(t)$ is assumed to sweep with time $t$ as follows: